psilva261/timsort/README.md

     make bench

 to run benchmarks.
-Each combination of input type/size is presented to timsort and to standard Go sort (sort.Sort) for comparison.
+Each combination of input type/size is presented to timsort, and, for comparison, to the standard Go sort (sort.Sort).
 See `BENCHMARKS.md` for more info and some benchmarking results.

-Alternatively, you can intall using `goinstall github.com/pgmmpk/timsort`, but if you do this, the import statement in your programs will be `import github.com/pgmmpk/timsort` instead of just `import timsort`.

 ## Example